 The study of the materials of the earth's crust.
 The physical processes by which the crust is formed and the resulting landscape.
 Three hours of lecture and one two-hour laboratory per week.
 Spring, odd years.
-Prerequisite: None.Four semester hours

 GEOLOGY 1429.
 HISTORICAL GEOLOGY.
 (GEOL 1404)